-Appointments will be made on a fixed-term basis for a period of two years.
-This post is grant funded (Wellcome Trust), and in the event that this funding should cease, the post may be at risk of redundancy.
+Appointments will be made on a fixed-term basis for 24 months in the first instance.
+This post is grant funded, in the event this funding should cease, the post may be at risk of redundancy.
 The Head of Department, or their nominee, will keep the role holder informed of the funding situation.
 Appointments will be subject to satisfactory completion of a six-month probationary period.